 BA, Economics, Seattle University

 Before arriving at Bren, Flavio was a Research Consultant at the Institute at Brown for Environment and Society (IBES).
-He was part of an interdisciplinary team studying the barriers to and opportunities for reforestation in the Brazilian Atlantic Forest.
+He was part of an interdisciplinary team studying barriers and opportunities for reforestation of the Brazilian Atlantic Forest.
 Previously, Flavio worked on research projects investigating intra-household responses to incentives for water conservation in Zambia, the impact of reminding caretakers about their newborns' vaccination schedule in Mozambique, and the effect of providing in-class audio-guides for kindergarten teachers in rural Paraguayan schools.

 In his free time, Flavio enjoys playing the guitar, researching music, planning wine-themed trips, and long-board surfing.